Striking the colors: Understood meaning

 Nailing the colors to the mast is a traditional sign of defiance, indicating that the colors will never be struck, that the ship will never surrender.
 On 23 September 1779, Capt.
 Richard Pearson of HMS Serapis, nailed the British ensign to the ensign staff with his own hands before going into battle against Continental Navy ship Bonhomme Richard.
 Later, after Bonhomme Richards ensign was shot away, Pearson asked Capt.
 John Paul Jones of Bonhomme Richard to confirm he had struck his colors.
 However, Jones denied it and the battle continued.

 In 1807, the captain of Chesapeake refused to allow inspection of his ship for deserters.
 Consequently, HMS Leopard opened fire.
 Ten minutes later Chesapeake struck her colors as a token of surrender.
 Her log recorded "Having ... haul'd down our Colours."

-Almost exactly six years later, when the United States had declared war on Great Britain, Chesapeake engaged Shannon outside Boston in the only equal match of that war.
+Almost exactly six years later, when the United States had declared war on the United Kingdom, Chesapeake engaged Shannon outside Boston in the only equal match of that war.
 Following a brief exchange of gunfire, 21 of the British crew boarded and took control of Chesapeake.
 Since most of the American crew had fled belowdecks, the British sailors pulled down Chesapeakes flag themselves.

-In 1811, while the United States and Great Britain were at peace with each other, U.S. frigate President engaged HM sloop of war Little Belt.
+In 1811, while the United States and the United Kingdom were at peace with each other, U.S. frigate President engaged HM sloop of war Little Belt.
 John Rodgers, Captain of President reported to the Secretary of the Navy, that "when perceiving our opponent's Gaff & Colours down ...
 I ... embraced the earliest moment to stop our fire and prevent the further effusion of blood."

 On 29 July 1812, at the start of the War of 1812, Lt.
 William M. Crane, USN, commanding officer of U.S. brig Nautilus, reported his capture by a British squadron in these words: "the chasing ship put her helm up hoisted a broad pendant and English colours and ranged under my lee quarter—unable to resist I was compelled to strike the Flag of the United States."